mianeee/mianeee/README.md

 - Going to the gym

 ## :mortar_board: Education
-**- Bachelor of Information Technology**
+- **Bachelor of Information Technology**
   - Oulu University of Applied Sciences
   - Expected Graduation: 2028

 ## :computer: Project